NekoMale/FebucciAssignments/README.md

 **N.B.**
 Actually you have to manually add the command "AddToClassList"s class in NodeView constructor.
 I'll manage auto-add class as soon as possible

+## Assignments 04 - ScreenShot taker and editor

+### ScreenShot taker

+You can take screenshot of what camera is rendering.
+You can zoom in and out up 10x and change camera grid size.

+Screenshots saved in "Image/Assignment/" path.

+#### ScreenShot editor

+This tool let you make simple editing to your screenshot in "Image/Assignment/".

+Actually you can:

+- Flip on X and Y axis (only 1 axe or both)
+- Invert screenshot colors
+- Keep or not original screenshot